 - Debts owed to friends and family

-However, it’s important to note that if you fall behind on your rent payments, your landlord can still take action to evict you from the property – even if the rent arrears are included in the DRO.
+However, it’s important to note that if you fall behind on your rent payments, your landlord could still take action to evict you from the property – even if the rent arrears are included in the DRO.
+Always check your tenancy agreement to find out if you’re at risk of this.

-Furthermore, you can’t add a debt you forgot to include after your DRO starts and must find a way to pay these outside of your arrangement.
+Furthermore, you can’t add new debts accrued after the DRO or debts you forgot to include after your DRO officially starts and must find a way to pay these outside of your arrangement.
+Other debts that can’t be included in a DRO include TV licence arrears and criminal fines.

 How long do Debt Relief Orders last?